cloudmesh-community/book/chapters/faas/openwhisk.md

 * 8080, 443, 9000, 9090 for apigateway
 * 8001 Kafka-UI

-In case you have services running on any of the ports above, try to modify the `docker-compose.yml` and change the source port number in the port number mapping.
+In case you have services running on any of the ports above, you can either stop the local services that are using these ports or alternatively you can modify the `docker-compose.yml` and change the source port number in the port number mapping.
+The latter option is, however, more tricky because you have to make sure the change does not affect the communication between the containers.
 For instance if you have `Apache` service running on Port 80, then open `docker-compose.yml`, search for the keyword `80:` to find the port mapping with source port of 80:
 ```bash
 ports:
   - "80:80"